ottnav/ottnav.github.io/faq.md

 - Copy the one that is named `Share Link` (will be something like `https://imgur.com/SomeID`)
 - Paste the url in the app

+## How can i backup and/or restore data to a different device?
 ## How long does backup in a cloud available?
+There are several types of backups provided by the app:
-The exact time may vary (depending on the load auto-cleanup may be done more or less frequently), but in any case it will be available 7 days at least.
-General service target range lies between 1 and 5 weeks.
+- Anonymous backups accessible by a code generated: the exact time may vary (depending on the load auto-cleanup may be done more or less frequently), but in any case it will be available 7 days at least.
+You can make them password-protected.
+Anyone knowing the code for the backup can restore it.
+- OttNav account-linked backups that are linked to the devices (`v1.7.5.1+`) - they will be available while the device is added to your account and premium is active on your account.
+Only you (the one that has access to ottnav account) can use this backup.
-You can also store backup on your own server - check FAQ about it
+- Your own-hosted backups: You can also store backup on your own server (you control everything yourself) - check FAQ about it.

 ## Auto-start on device reboot
 You can enable the app to auto-start on non-phone device boot via `Settings > Extended > Start on boot`.